Ayke/MooveeProjectDemos/README.md

 The object-level information from both pipelines is feed into a Kalman-filter-based data aggregator, which eventually present the fusion result to the user.

 The overall latency is lower than 100ms and can achieve real-time performance for 2-way 720P security camera on an Nvidia TX2 Jetson evaluation board.

+The demovideo is a partial milestone where the visual information can be applied to form a trace of an object, the full information is included in a conference paper which is under review.